 Learning Management Systems (LMS)

 The instructors could employ software such as Learning Management Systems (LMS).
 The software gathers data about learners’ performances and interactions during their studying.
-What can be inferred from these data can help in assessing how they are studying, how much have they engage in the study program, and how best to adjust or improve the course.
+What can be inferred from these data can help in assessing how they are studying, how much have they engaged in the study program, and how best to adjust or improve the course.

-Social Media
+2. Social Media

 Specifically, these social media tools can raise learner engagement through enhanced interpersonal connections and communication between learners.
 As learners associate online, they can create learning groups that will be their studying grounds outside of the e-classes.
-In these virtual groups, they can discuss and make comments, corrections regarding the e-module.
+In these virtual groups, they can discuss and make comments, and corrections regarding the e-module.
 Even tutors can take part in as well.

 And it would be convenient for both sides, now that the students can both have room for reflexivity and critical thinking and manifest their engagement.
 Whereas the lecturers can interact with students, help them get involved further in the course, and measure how far the students have engaged in the course via their comments and questions.

-Timely Support
+3. Timely Support

 The “student engagement” has different meanings for different subjects which are, in this case, e-tutors and e-students.
 This article is about how to help instructors measure student engagement in the e-course.
 So, it’s the students’ perception we’ll base on to produce suitable course and achieve our target.

 For students, “engagement” not only means timely participation in the lesson, but it’s also about feeling the support of the instructor to better understand the course material.
 This makes sense and just as well.
-Since providing support for students can help them succeed, at the same time tutors can get reviews faster, more directly, and measure the student’s involvements in the process.
+Since providing support for students can help them succeed, at the same time tutors can get reviews faster, more directly, and measure the student’s involvement in the process.

-Grouping Students
+4. Grouping Students

 Age